ajaykakkar93/ajaykakkar93.github.io/README.md

 Feel free to reach out if you're looking for someone who's not only technically skilled but also passionate about innovation, design, and education.
 Let's create something amazing together! 🚀

+# 🚀 _Mastering Qlik Sense Upgrade: A Comprehensive Guide_

+Hello 🌐, Today, we're diving into the intricacies of upgrading your Qlik Sense deployment, ensuring a seamless transition and unlocking the latest features.
+Below, we elaborate on two expert mode options for your Qlik Sense upgrade journey.